-Macroeconomics is a continuation of Microeconomics.
+Macroeconomics is the study of aggregate demand, supply, and the impacts of government intervention.
 The course includes taxation, price and non-price competition, income distribution, and current economic problems.
 This course requires at least one paper using a documentation format.
-(ACTS: ECON2103) (Offered spring semester.
-Fall on demand)
+(ACTS: ECON2103) (Offered spring semester.)